phluid61/internet-drafts/file-scheme/draft.md

 the authority of a file URI, including "localhost", as non-local.
 Yet others interpret any value as local, even if the `host` does not resolve to the local machine.
-To maximise compatibility with previous specifications, users MAY choose to include an `auth-path` with no `file-auth` when creating a URI.
+To maximize compatibility with previous specifications, users MAY choose to include an `auth-path` with no `file-auth` when creating a URI.